Date: 22 October 2013. Dratted Dishes.

 Thus, the most of any one item aboard your vessel should be

 six and really four is generally enough.
-If you're having that many people
+If you are having that many

-(six) aboard it is likely you'll use disposables so be very particular as
+people (six) aboard it is likely you'll use disposables so be very

-to what you want to keep.
-Everything else needs to go -- if it's not good
+particular as to what you want to keep.
+Everything else needs to go.

-enough for your life afloat and wouldn't earn a place on your boat now is
+If something is not good enough for your life afloat and cannot earn a place on your boat now is

 the time to donate it to a thrift store or the town dump.
 Only worry this